Guess the Nifty stock with least FPI stake. Cue: It's an IT major

 With a 6.58 per cent stake, foreign portfolio investor (FPI) holding in Wipro was the least among Nifty constituents in percentage terms, as of September 30.
-Data suggests FPI faith in the IT firm has been declining quarter by quarter, thanks to concerns over earnings and a volatile orderbook.
+FPI faith in the IT firm has been declining quarter by quarter, thanks to concerns over earnings and a volatile orderbook.

-FPIs held 6.95 per cent stake in the Bengaluru-based firm in the June quarter; 8.11 per cent in the March quarter; 9.34 per cent in the December quarter of 2021; 9.39 per cent in the year-ago quarter and 9.83 per cent in the June quarter of 2021, data compiled from corporate database Capitaline suggests.
+FPIs held 6.95 per cent stake in the Bengaluru-based firm in the June quarter; 8.11 per cent in the March quarter; 9.34 per cent in the December quarter of 2021; 9.39 per cent in the year-ago quarter and 9.83 per cent in the June quarter of 2021.

+While FPIs have turned cautious on information technology sector broadly, NSDL's fortnightly data suggests they still held domestic IT stocks worth Rs 4,91,465 crore, as of October 15.
+This was 10.72 per cent of their Rs 45,83,941 crore exposure to domestic equities.

-Wipro shares have in fact fallen 40 per cent in the last one year, the worst in the Nifty pack.
+Data showed Wipro shares have fallen 40 per cent in the last one year, the worst in the Nifty pack.
 This is against a 1 per cent rise in the Nifty during the same period.
 Nirmal Bang Institutional Equities said the significant de-rating seen in Wipro over the last 9-12 months is reflective of the concerns on earnings estimates.

 In a note, it said the IT firm's pre-tax return on invested capital (RoIC) has deteriorated from a recent peak of 36 per cent seen in FY21 to 24 per cent in FY23, justifying the derating.